russell-archer/russell-archer.github.io/index.md

 </p>

 In-app purchases allow the user to add functionality related to specific creative writing concepts, such as character development.
 However, the app has been designed to provide real benefits to the user without cost.
-In-app purchases are made and restored using **StoreKit** and receipts validated using a custom solution based on **OpenSSL**.
+In-app purchases are made, validated and restored using a custom **StoreKit2**-based soltion (see <a href="https://github.com/russell-archer/StoreHelper">StoreHelper (In-App Purchases)</a>).

 <p align="center">
     <a href="https://russell-archer.github.io/Writerly/">